timothypratley/power-turtle/resources/public/lessons/en/advanced/9-conj3.md

 * Please contribute lessons so that we can link to them in the lesson list
   - just send us the markdown and we'll include it
 * As an educator, you get to decide what lessons are best for your situation

 ---
+class: middle

+.large[

+> _“It was quite astounding how Noah went off on his own tangent to draw his own patterns about half way through the lesson!”_

+]

+???

+@ Timothy

+Here is some feedback I received about the existing lessons:

+> “It was quite astounding how Noah went off on his own tangent to draw his own patterns about half way through the lesson!”

+* This is exactly what I had hoped for.
+* Lessons are guides, but you can really do whatever you want.
+* The emphasis is on self discovery.
+* See if you can figure out how to do X.

+---
 background-image: url(../../../img/korean.jpg)